-- Next Monday, Daniel MacArthur and the Exome Aggregation Consortium will release variant lists and frequencies from 63,000 exomes! - Evolutionary conservation is one way that putatively "functional" variants will be identified. - Often joint with structural information when available.
+- Exome Aggregation Consortium released variant lists and frequencies from 60,706 exomes! - Evolutionary conservation is one way that putatively "functional" variants will be identified. - Often joint with structural information when available.

 PolyPhen-2

 - One of the most popular tools for predicting damaging effects of missense mutations. - Uses 8 sequence-based and 3 structure-based predictive features (chosen from initial set of 32).